cyberbotics/webots/docs/guide/ure.md

 The Universal Robot [UR5e](https://www.universal-robots.com/products/ur5-robot/) and [UR10e](https://www.universal-robots.com/products/ur10-robot/) are flexible collaborative robot arms with 6 degrees of freedom.

-The Universal Robot UR5e and UR10e model in Webots are fully compatible with ROS.
+The Universal Robot UR5e and UR10e models in Webots are fully compatible with ROS.

 ### Movie Presentation